-Lower the heat to 180 degrees Celsius/ 350 degrees Fahrenheit and continue slow cooking the shoulder of lamb for 3 hours.
+- Reduce the temperature to 360°F/ 180°C and continue slow cooking the shoulder of lamb for 3 hours.

-If, during the last hour of the cooking time, you notice that the skin threatens to get too dark, cover the roast loosely with a piece of aluminum foil.
-I didn’t have to do that, but it really depends on your oven, so check to be on the safe side.
-Remove the aluminum foil again during the last 10-15 minutes of the cooking time, to allow the skin to become crispy and achieve the desired color.
+- Cover with foil if required: If, during the last hour of the cooking time, you notice that the shoulder threatens to get too dark, cover the dish loosely with a piece of aluminum foil.
+It depends on your oven, so check to be safe.
+Remove the foil during the last 10-15 minutes of the cooking time.

-Once ready, place the lamb shoulder on a serving platter, cover it loosely with aluminum foil and let rest for about 15-20 minutes before carving.
-Serve as suggested above.
+- Rest: Once ready, place the lamb shoulder on a serving platter, cover it loosely with aluminum foil and let rest for about 15-20 minutes before carving.

-Note: If your lamb shoulder is larger than that, you should add about 30 minutes for each extra 1 kg/ 2 lbs.
+- If your lamb shoulder is larger than that, you should add about 30 minutes for each extra 2 lbs/ 1 kg.